Fujifilm X-T5 Review

 A Review of Fujifilm’s “Photography First” Camera, the X-T5

-When we began our travel project to visit fifty countries in fifty months after turning fifty back in 2015, I departed from Canada with a Fujifilm X-T1.
-I picked this camera for its blend of versatility, portability, and ability to create great images.
+When we began our travel project to visit fifty countries in fifty months after turning fifty in 2015, I departed from Canada with a Fujifilm X-T1.
+I picked this camera for its versatility, portability, and ability to create great images.

-I did a “first impression” take of the X-T5 back in December and there are quite a few points that would be repetitive from this first look, so I have decided to merge the two posts into this one, my review of the X-T5.
+I did a “first impression” review of the X-T5 in December, and several points would be repetitive from this initial look.
+Therefore, I have decided to combine the two posts into one, which is my review of the X-T5.

 Introduction

-The Fujifilm X-T5 was introduced in the fall of 2022 to great fanfare and had big shoes to fill from the X-T3.
-The X-T4 has also been a popular camera with Fujifilm photographers but the X-T5 is more reminiscent of the extremely popular X-T3 and earlier models, and especially the return to the tilt screen has been noteworthy.
+The Fujifilm X-T5 was introduced to great fanfare in the fall of 2022 and had big shoes to fill from the X-T3.
+The X-T4 has also been a popular camera with Fujifilm photographers, but the X-T5 is more reminiscent of the extremely popular X-T3 and earlier models.
+The return to the tilt screen has been noteworthy.

-Beau Photo, Vancouver, kindly lent me a silver X-T5 for my “first impressions” and Fujifilm Canada kindly provided a black X-T5 for a more in-depth look.
-The X-T5 from Fujifilm came with two lenses, the XF 30mm f/2.8 R LM WR Macro and the XF 18-120mm f/4 LM WR PZ.
+Beau Photo, Vancouver, kindly lent me a silver X-T5 for my “first impressions,” and Fujifilm Canada kindly provided a black X-T5 for a more in-depth look.
+Along with the Fujifilm X-T5, I had two lenses: the XF 30mm f/2.8 R LM WR Macro and the XF 18-120mm f/4 LM WR PZ.

-I am primarily a still photographer but it is good to know it will shoot video at 6.2K / 30p, 4K / 60p if you need to.
+I am primarily a still photographer, but it is good to know that the X-T5 can shoot video at 6.2K / 30p or 4K / 60p if necessary.

 Fujifilm X-T5 Handling and Specs

-The X-T5 feels good in the hand but compared to the flagship Fujifilm X-H2S and X-H2 it does not breathe a premium feel on quite the same level.
+The X-T5 feels good in the hand, but compared to the flagship Fujifilm X-H2S and X-H2, it does not have a premium feel on quite the same level.

-I wrote this initial paragraph after my first look and feel the same after reviewing the X-T5 for a longer period and having spent more time with the X-H2.
+I wrote this initial paragraph after my first look, and I feel the same after reviewing the X-T5 for a longer period and spending more time with the X-H2.

-The ISO and shutter speed dials on the X-T5 feel top notch but the selector and on/off switches do not have the same high-quality feel as on the X-H2S and X-H2.
-The differences are not leaps and bounds but noticeable.
+The ISO and shutter speed dials on the X-T5 feel top-notch, but the selector and on/off switches do not have the same high-quality feel as on the X-H2S and X-H2.
+The differences are not leaps and bounds, but they are noticeable.

-The exposure compensation dial on the X-T5 is excellent and you can easily adjust it by using your right hand thumb.
+The X-T5's exposure compensation dial is excellent, and you can easily adjust it using your right thumb.

-As I recall, this is much harder to do on the X-T4 and X-T3.
-Personally, this is an essential way to operate the camera, so a big plus here for the X-T5.
+As I recall, this is much harder on the X-T4 and X-T3.
+Personally, I consider this an essential way to operate the camera, so this is a big plus for the X-T5.

-The X-T5 version looks very good in my opinion and is not a huge sacrifice over the X-H2S or X-H2, especially if you optimize it for resolution.
-But, yes, the X-H2 versions are nicer.
+The X-T5 version looks very good and is not a huge sacrifice over the X-H2S or X-H2, especially if you optimize it for resolution.
+But yes, the X-H2 versions are nicer.

-Onto the AF joystick which can be centered by double-clicking it.
-Again, this is another essential issue for me, and to my knowledge, you cannot do this on the X-H2S or X-H2 which is baffling.
+The AF joystick can be centered by double-clicking it.
+Again, this is another essential issue for me.
+To my knowledge, you cannot do this on the X-H2S or X-H2, which is baffling.

-Inadvertently I repeatedly hit the Q button on the X-T5 during my “first look test” in December.
-The placement of the Q button is exactly where I rest my thumb on the back of the camera.
+Inadvertently, I repeatedly hit the Q button on the X-T5 during my “first look test” in December.
+The placement of the Q button is precisely where I rest my thumb on the back of the camera.

-It was especially an issue while wearing gloves.
-Unfortunately during my recent test period (in the summer), this is still an issue albeit getting slightly better as I get more used to the ergonomics.
+It was mainly an issue while wearing gloves.
+Unfortunately, during my recent test period (in the summer), this was still an issue, although it was getting slightly better as I got more used to the ergonomics.

-I am still puzzled over this Q button placement and had not envisioned this to be a problem until I started using it.
+I am still puzzled by this Q button placement.
+I did not envision this to be a problem until I started using it.

-For my daily use, the X-T5 implementation is probably preferred but I can see the benefit of the fully articulating screen on the X-H2 and X-H2S, especially when it comes to being able to fully hide the screen or for video use.
+The X-T5 is likely my preferred choice for daily use.
+However, I can appreciate the advantages of the fully articulating screen on the X-H2 and X-H2S, particularly for completely hiding the screen or for video use.

 Fujifilm X-T5 - Key Specs